Pinterest For Direct Sales Businesses

 Pinterest works best if your products are of interest to females between the ages of 25 and 50.
 It also works for products that are visual.
 Cookware, scrapbook items, crafts, home décor, fitness items, and books are just a small sample of the types of products that can be effectively promoted on Pinterest.
 For individuals in the direct selling business, Pinterest can also be used for team training and team support by sharing videos and training tools.

 New social media sites pop up all the time; many of them disappear as quickly as they appeared.
 However, Pinterest has become a popular site and continues to gain new members.
 Direct sales consultants need to take advantage of the popularity of Pinterest.
-Those who get on board with Pinterest now will be poised to reap more profits in 2012.
+Those who get on board with Pinterest now will be poised to reap more profits this year!

 Follow Deb on Pinterest and check out her Pinterst pin board for direct sales companies she loves: